How to Find the Perfect Architect for your Log Home

 What exactly should you be asking at the initial consultation?

-It is important that you explain what the most significant things about your project are to give the architect a thorough understanding about what you want to achieve.
+You must explain what the most significant things about your project are to give the architect a thorough understanding of what you want to achieve.

-This interview will give you the opportunity to meet the architect face-to face, and you should be able to establish whether they are appropriate to work with.
+This interview will allow you to meet the architect face-to-face, and you should be able to establish whether they are appropriate to work with.

 Here is a list of things that you should cover in the interview:

 Ask to see some of their completed work.
 Does it appeal to you?
-It is vital that they have experience of designing log cabins – make sure that the portfolios you see are of log homes.
+They must have experience in designing log cabins – make sure that the portfolios you see are of log homes.

 Do they share the same enthusiasm that you have for your log cabin?
 It is so important that they listen to your ideas and try to enhance them rather than push their own ideas onto you and take over!